mercanca/spart/README.md

-	D	open to the job submit, but the submitted jobs will not run, R	open for only root, or closed to root (if you are root), A	closed to all of your account(s), a	closed to some of your account(s),
+	D	open to the job submit, but the submitted jobs will not run, R	open for only root, or closed to root (if you are root), A	closed to all of your account(s), a	closed to some of your accounts,
-	G	closed to all of your group(s), g	closed to some of your group(s),
+	G	closed to all of your group(s), g	closed to some of your groups,
-	Q	closed to all of your QOS(s), q	closed to some of your QOS(s).
+	Q	closed to all of your QOS(s), q	closed to some of your QOSs.
 ```

 The **RESOURCE PENDING** column shows core counts of pending jobs because of the busy resource.